Bonfida/sns-widget/README.md

 | `referrerKey`           | `PublicKey`              | Public key for referral tracking to create a share of the transaction for the referrer. |
 | `partnerLogo`           | `ReactNode`              | React node to display a partner’s logo within the widget interface.                     |

+## 🧩 Peer Dependencies

+The widget's implementation relies heavily on open-source libraries from @solana-labs (such as @solana/web3.js and @solana/wallet-adapter-react, and others).
+Unfortunately, these are [not tree-shakeable](https://github.com/solana-labs/solana-web3.js/issues/1122).
+To avoid increasing the bundle size, we have chosen not to include these dependencies in our bundle and mark them as peer dependencies or simply `external`.
+With this approach, users who do not use these dependencies will still receive them upon installation.
+However, **most importantly**, users who already have these dependencies in their applications won't need to download them again.
+This significantly reduces the size of the final bundle.

+- "@solana/web3.js"
+- "@solana/spl-token"
+- "@solana/wallet-adapter-react"
+- "@solana/wallet-adapter-react-ui"
+- "@solana/wallet-adapter-wallets"
+- "@pythnetwork/client"

-## Upcoming features/improvements
+## 🌟 Upcoming features/improvements

-- [ ] Experiment separate bundle for passthroughWallet
+- [ ] Implement a separate bundle for `passthroughWallet`.
-- [ ] Framework-agnostic implementation
+- [ ] Framework-agnostic implementation.
-- [ ] Usage via CDN
-- [ ] Improved theming customization
+- [ ] **Enable usage via CDN** to allow the widget to be used by simply inserting a script link on any website.
+- [ ] **Enhance theming customization** by enabling the customization of not only predefined CSS variables but also the entire CSS.
+It will be possible to override any CSS selector, or even write your independent definition of CSS selectors.
+Additionally, this will help reduce the final bundle size by eliminating the need to import the widget's `.css` file.